pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 # The first scene

-## Create a project
+## Create a new project

-Create a new project.
-Do not check any standard package for now, you can re-import them later if you want but at first it will just get you confuse.
+Go to file, then create a new project.
+Do not check any standard package for now.
+You can re-import them later if you want, but at first it will just confuse you.

 [ ![Create a new Unity project][unity_create_project] ][unity_create_project]

 Select the **2D** settings.
+Like before, you can change this flag in the project settings later.

-Do not worry about the name, the product name is defined in the option and changing the whole project name only consists in renaming the folder.
+_Do not worry about the name_.
+The product name is defined in the options and changing the whole project name only consists in renaming the folder.

 ## Prepare the project

-As Damien explain in [this other tutorial](http://dmayance.com/git-and-unity-projects/), if you plan to use Git or SVN the first thing you need to do is to enable some obscure settings for team collaboration.
+As I explained in [another tutorial][dam_versionning_tutorial], if you plan to use Git or SVN, the first thing you need to do is to enable some obscure settings for team collaboration.

-## Prepare the scene
+Instead of writing what I have already written before, just check the [tutorial][dam_versionning_tutorial] if you are interested. :)

+## Unity layout and panels

 You now face a nice empty scene.
-Here is the layout we are using but you should take some time and organize as you are the most comfortable with.
+Here is the layout I am using, but you should take some times to personalize the interface to your needs.
 I personally like to have the console next to the game view, but if you have a small screen you may use tabs instead of panels.

 [ ![An empty project][unity_empty_project] ][unity_empty_project]

-Before jumping into the game creation take a few minutes to organize your project and scene.
+Before jumping into the game creation, take a few minutes to organize your project and scenes.

-We advise to create folder from the Unity inspector to organize your stuff.
-Those folder will technically be created in the _Assets_ folder of your project.
-Here is a simple hierarchy, you can adapt it to your needs:
+We advise to create folders in the Unity "Project" pane to organize your stuffs.
+These folders will technically be created in the _Assets_ folder  of your project.

+_Note_: The "Assets" folder is the superfolder containing everything you add in the "Project" pane.
+It is not visible inside Unity, but if you open your file explorer, you will be able to see it.

 [ ![Folders][unity_folders] ][unity_folders]

+Here is an example of a structure we use for our projects at Pixelnest.
+You can adapt it to fit your preferences.

+## Project assets

+In your "Project" pane, you can find different types of assets:

+### Prefabs

-- Prefabs: reusable game object (ex: Bullets, enemies, bonuses)
+Reusable game objects (ex: Bullets, enemies, bonuses).

-- Scenes: levels and menus of your game
+Prefabs can be seen as a ``class`` in a programming language, which can be instantiated into game objects.
+It's a mold you can duplicate and change at will in the scene or during the game execution.

+### Scenes

+A scene is basically a level or a menu.

+Contrary to the other objects you create in the "Project" pane, scenes are created with the "File" menu.
+Click on "New Scene", then save it to the "Scenes" folder.

+### Sounds

-- Sounds: I guess it's pretty clear.
-See if you want to split musics in another folder
+I guess it's pretty clear.
+See if you want to split musics in another folder.
-- Scripts: all the code goes here
-- **Textures**: sprites, images of your game.
-Keep this name!
-Unity will recognize it and automate some tasks.

-Now The scene.
-Create empty objects and use them as "folder".
+### Scripts

+All the code goes here.
+We use this folder as the equivalent of a root folder in a C# project.

+### Textures

+Textures are sprites and images of your game.
+In a 2D project, you could rename this folder to "Sprites".

+It doesn't really matter in a 2D project, but by keeping the name "Textures", Unity will recognize it and automate some tasks.
+If you want some informations about this topic, you can read [this](http://answers.unity3d.com/questions/172384/importing-models.html) or [this](http://docs.unity3d.com/Documentation/Components/class-Mesh.html).

+## Filling the scene

+The "Hierarchy" pane contains every object that is available in the scene.
+This is what you manipulate when you start the game with the "Play" button.

+Each object of the scene is a "game object" for Unity.
+You can create an object on the root of the scene, or as a child of another game object.
+You can move an object at any time to change its parent.

 [ ![Logicial objects][unity_logical_objects] ][unity_logical_objects]

+As you can see here, we have 3 children for the "Level" object.

+### Empty objects

+A trick in Unity is to create an empty game object and use it as a "folder" for other game objects.
+It will simplify your scene hierarchy.

+[ ![Empty objects][unity_create_empty] ][unity_create_empty]

-**Make sure they all are at the (0,0,0) position so you can track them easily!
-They don't position as they're not using it.**
+**Make sure they all are at the (0, 0, 0) position so you can track them easily!
+The position is not important as they're not using it.**

+But changing the position will affect the children relative position.
+We will not speak about this topic in this tutorial, so let the position of the empty objects to (0, 0, 0) for the moment.

-See those objects are purely logical ones.
+See those empty objects as purely logical ones.

+### Our first game scene

+In our scene, we have :

 - Scripts: we will add our global (not related to an object, such as a "Game" script) scripts here
 - Render: camera (I moved the default one there), lights